 the plants

-for now, this site is built as a collection of "gardenings", some kind of local webring in my digital garden. each is a geographical region of pages in this site, distinguished by a kind of specific climate, vegetation, and animal life.[3]
+for now, this site is built as a collection of "gardenings", local webrings in my digital garden. each is a geographical region of pages in this site, distinguished by a kind of specific climate, vegetation, and animal life.[4]

-click the "next page" or "previous page" links to navigate the pages in a relatively intentional bi-directional ring i've chosen, or browse the graph and directory in each gardening home page to see what to choose from. this homepage is titled "🏡" in those directories.
+click the "one way" or "another way" links to navigate either direction on the relatively intentional ring i've chosen, or browse the map and directory in each gardening home page to see what to choose from. the emoji link in the middle of the ways brings you back to the gardening's homepage, and this main homepage is titled "🏡" in those directories.

-if you can, check out the global graph at the bottom of every page by clicking the globe icon in the graph pane. you can see & explore & drag around the entire structure of this garden and its paths (it might require a little untangling to make sense).
+if you are able, i recommend checking out the global map by clicking the globe icon in the graph pane. you can see & explore & drag around the entire structure of this garden and its paths (it might require a little untangling to make sense).

 please enjoy exploring (◡‿◡*)